 Meniere’s Disease is diagnosed primarily by reviewing the patient’s medical history and conducting an examination in the office.
 The physician may also order a hearing test, MRI, electronystagmography (ENG) and/or electrocochleography to help with their evaluation.

-There is presently no known cure for Meniere’s Disease.
+There is presently no known cure for Meniere’s Disease in NYC.
 Dr. Sperling and his team at NYOG focus on alleviating the symptoms of the disease, with treatment tailored to each individual case.
 Nearly all cases can be greatly improved with treatment.

 Mild Meniere’s Disease can often be managed with dietary changes that reduce the body’s retention of fluid, such as limiting salt, caffeine, and alcohol.
 Limiting stress and quitting cigarettes and other tobacco products also help reduce symptoms.
 A diuretic medicine to reduce excess body fluids may also be considered.